patman007/patrickmason/02_midterm/m18/question.md

 1. join a table to itself, not based on any matching criteria

-### Answer: Join a table to itself, using one single column of the table.
+### Wrong Answer: Join a table to itself, using one single column of the table.

+### Correct Answer:
+### Join a table to itself, using different columsn of the table.